 Headstones for Graves: 10 stunning designs

-We specialise in unique, bespoke.
+We specialise in unique, bespoke headstones for graves.
 We have been making headstones by hand for over fifteen years, and every headstone is individually commissioned.
 We have recently been awarded "best maker of hand-carved memorials" in the UK at the Good Funeral Awards.

 As each headstone is unique, there is no catalogue to choose from, but we do have a free booklet you can request.
-We are also publishing a book on headstones to raise money for Maggie’s Cancer charity, featuring over 150 photographs of our beautiful creations.
-Please sign up to our blog to be notified when the book is ready.
+We have also published a book: Headstones- advice and inspiration, to raise money for Maggie’s Cancer charity, featuring over 150 photographs of our beautiful creations.

 Here are ten of our recent headstones for graves; I hope they inspire and encourage you to seek something unique instead of choosing a headstone from a monumental mason.

 All of our headstones for graves are hand-designed and carved so that you know that the headstone you commission will be one of a kind.

 For further examples please visit our headstones gallery.

 1. Headstone for grave in slate with cross